Industrial Casters

 Light-Duty Casters

-Designed to handle light loads and low levels of shock and are used for small racks and stands.
-Load capacities for light duty casters usually range from approximately 75 to 190 pounds per caster.
+Designed for light loads and low levels of shock, commonly used for small racks and stands.
+Their load capacity typically ranges from 75 to 190 pounds per caster.

 Locking Casters

-Designed with some sort of braking device to stop rotation of the wheel or turning of the swivel.
-The locking device may be a simple friction sleeve or a positive locking pin.
+Feature a braking device to stop wheel rotation or the swivel from turning.
+The locking device may be a friction sleeve or a positive locking pin.

 Medium-Duty Casters

-Designed to handle moderate loads and shock.
-Used for storage racks, trash cans and office furniture, medium duty casters have load capacities that usually range from approximately 200 to 290 pounds per caster.
+Designed to handle moderate loads and shock, often used in storage racks, trash cans, and office furniture, with load capacities generally ranging from 200 to 290 pounds per caster.

 Pneumatic Casters